nakazawaken1/Excel-To-PDF-with-POI-and-PDFBox/README.md

 # Excel-to-PDF-by-standalone
-Excel to PDF by standalone using POI and PDFBox only
+Excel to PDF by stand alone only depend on POI and PDFBox Support Japanese Text

+rev.0.1 get text from excel